More Life Hacks for MSers

 Nearly 2 years ago I put together a list of my favorite MS tricks and tips, and the responses that I have received from the MS community have been so helpful.
 Therefore, it is time for more MS life hacks, brought to you by people living with MS from around the world!
 Be sure to check out the original list too!

-“Life Hacks” are tricks or shortcuts that make life a little easier.
-People living with MS are definitely in need of some life hacks to help us save some time, energy, and maybe even maintain some independence.
-This list is everything that either I have personally learned since creating the original list, or something another person with MS has told me about.
-Every product that I list can be purchased online (but I’m in no way paid by, or affiliated with any products), making them extra convenient!
+“Life hacks” are tricks or shortcuts that make life a little easier.
+People living with MS are definitely in need of some life hacks to help us save some time and energy, and maybe even maintain some independence.
+This list is everything that either I have personally learned since creating the original list or something another person with MS has told me about.
+Every product I list can be purchased online (but I’m in no way paid by or affiliated with any products), making them extra convenient!

 Getting ready for the day

-- Find pants that are stretchy or have an elastic bands, so you don’t have to struggle with zippers and buttons.
+- Find pants that are stretchy or have an elastic band so you don’t have to struggle with zippers and buttons.

-- Leg lift straps can help those with leg weakness get dressed, transfer from a wheelchair to chair/car, and reposition.
-It is essentially a long strap with a loop and both ends (one end wraps around the foot, and the other loop is used for pulling with your hand) One reader even uses a dog leash to do the trick, because she can find them at a dollar store.
+- Leg lift straps can help those with leg weakness get dressed, transfer from a wheelchair to a chair/car, and reposition.
+It is essentially a long strap with a loop and two ends (1 end wraps around the foot, and the other loop is used for pulling with your hand).
+One reader even uses a dog leash to do the trick, because she can find them at a dollar store.

 Checking off your “to-do” list